MwangiWA/Day-2-Assignment/README.md

     Private Repositories: Suitable for proprietary software, internal team projects, or sensitive work.

 5. Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+        ### Steps to Make Your First Commit to a GitHub Repository:

-    *Set Up Git:
+1. Set Up Git:
-        Install Git if not already installed: Git Installation Guide.
+   - Install Git if not already installed: [Git Installation Guide](https://git-scm.com/).
-        Configure Git with your name and email: git config --global user.name "Your Name"
+   - Configure Git with your name and email:
+     ```
+     git config --global user.name "Your Name"
      git config --global user.email "your.email@example.com"
-   *Clone the Repository:
+2. Clone the Repository:
-        Clone the repository to your local machine: git clone <repository-url>
+   - Clone the repository to your local machine:
+     ```
+     git clone <repository-url>
      cd <repository-name>
-    *Create or Modify Files:
+3. Create or Modify Files:
-        Add new files or make changes to existing ones in your project directory.
+   - Add new files or make changes to existing ones in your project directory.
-    *Stage Changes:
+4. Stage Changes:
-        Stage the changes for commit:
+   - Stage the changes for commit:
+     ```
-         git add <file-name>  # Stage a specific file git add .            # Stage all changes *Commit Changes:
+     git add <file-name>  # Stage a specific file
+     git add .            # Stage all changes
+5. Commit Changes:
-        Commit the staged changes with a descriptive message: git commit -m "Your commit message"
+   - Commit the staged changes with a descriptive message:
+     ```
+     git commit -m "Your commit message"
-   *Push Changes to GitHub:
+6. Push Changes to GitHub:
+   - Push the commit to the remote repository:
+     ```
-        Push the commit to the remote repository: git push origin <branch-name>  # Typically 'main' or 'master' What Are Commits?
+     git push origin <branch-name>  # Typically 'main' or 'master'

+ What Are Commits?
     Commits are snapshots of your project at a specific point in time.
 They record changes to files and include a message describing the changes.
  How Commits Help in Tracking Changes and Managing Versions: